openvinotoolkit/openvino/README.md

 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Telemetry
 OpenVINO™ collects software performance and usage data to improve OpenVINO™ tools.
 This data is collected directly by OpenVINO™ or through the use of Google Analytics 4.
+[Learn more](https://docs.openvino.ai/nightly/openvino_docs_telemetry_information.html).
 You can opt-out at any time by running the command:

 ``` bash
 opt_in_out --opt_out
 ```
-More Information is available at https://docs.openvino.ai/nightly/openvino_docs_telemetry_information.html.

 ---
 \* Other names and brands may be claimed as the property of others.